Agrannya-Singh/CinemaAI_frontend/README.md

-# CinemaAI: Your Personal Movie Recommendation Engine
+# ScreenScout: Your Personal Movie Recommendation Engine

-Welcome to CinemaAI!
+Welcome to ScreenScout!
 This is a Next.js web application designed to provide personalized movie recommendations based on your favorite films.
 You can search for movies, select the ones you like, and our AI-powered backend will suggest other movies you might enjoy.

 ## How it Works